gw97/File_Deleter/README.md

 # File_Deleter
-Deletes files containing a specified string.
+A cheeky little script that deletes any files in the current working directory containing a specified string.
+There's probably a one line bash script for this, but heck, I like Python.